CZhouLab/BAMBI/README.md

 **Notes:**

-- Since RNA-Seq data preprocessing is time-consuming, this step only works in the high performance computing cluster in Linux
+- RNA-Seq data preprocessing is time-consuming and requires a high-performance computing cluster in Linux.
 - If you need to preprocess RNA-Seq data, you need to download the annotation folder from follow path, and save it in the `src` folder. https://drive.google.com/drive/folders/1534bNkl0DalPEzxiuYDwA_SR0cW4T7UA?usp=sharing